pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

 Omitting the :opt:`-ts_vars` makes PISM save *all* available variables listed in :ref:`sec-ts_vars`.
 Because scalar time-series take minimal storage space, compared to spatially-varying data, this is usually a reasonable choice.
-Run PISM with the :opt:`-list_diagnostics` option to see the list of all available time-series.
+Run PISM with the option :opt:`-list_diagnostics scalar` to see the list of all available time-series.

 If the file ``foo.nc``, specified by ``-ts_file foo.nc``, already exists then by default the existing file will be moved to ``foo.nc~`` and the new time series will go into